nencyvadadoriya/React-JS/crudSortSerchWithJson/README.md

 - 🛒 **Add to Cart:** Users can add products to their shopping cart for later checkout.
 - 💳 **Buy Now:** Instantly purchase a product without adding it to the cart.
 - 📄 **Pagination:** Easily navigate through multiple products.
+- 🔍 **Searching:** Quickly find products by name, category, or ID.
+- ↕ **Sorting:** Sort products by price, name, or category in ascending or descending order.
+- 🎯 **Filtering:** Filter products by category or price range for a refined view.
 - 📱 **Responsive Design:** Works on mobile, tablet, and desktop.
 - 🖥️ **Sidebar Navigation:** Toggleable sidebar with smooth overlay.
 - 🔔 **SweetAlert2 Alerts:** Beautiful confirmation alerts for actions like delete or purchase.